Seventh Summer School

 - Prof. Jean-Philippe Thivierge, Dept. Psychology, University of Ottawa

-TUITION: Little of no tuition for academic participants (TBA soon; this is forgraduate students, postdocs, professors). $2500 for non-academic participants.
+TUITION: Little of no tuition for academic participants (graduate students, postdocs, professors). $2500 for non-academic participants.
 The summer school course can also be taken for official University of Ottawa credits (3) by paying additionally the tuition fees corresponding to your situation (canadian or foreign fees).
 This can be determined from the webpage http://www.financialresources.uottawa.ca/student/ .

 Accommodation will be available at the residences of the University of Ottawa, a few minutes walk away from the lecture hall and computer laboratory, as well as from cafeterias and restaurants.
 Accommodation consists of single rooms (single bed, desk and internet access), with communal kitchen and living area and shared bathroom.
 Double rooms are also available.
 The cost is $35 CAN per single room, and $70 CAN per double room, plus 13% tax.

-For those demonstrating the need, partial financial support for travel and accommodation will be available for students registered at canadian universities.
-There will be some support for meals for all participants.
-Support is provided by NSERC (CREATE training program in Quantitative Biomedicine, University of Ottawa) and CIHR (Neurophysics Training Grant, Universite Laval, McGIll University and University of Ottawa), as well as from MITACS (via the MITACS funded-McGill Center for Applied Mathematics in Biology and Medicine).
+For those demonstrating the need, partial financial support for travel and accommodation will be available for students registered at canadian universities, or canadians studying abroad.
+There will be support for most meals for all participants.
+Support is provided by NSERC (CREATE training program in Quantitative Biomedicine, University of Ottawa) and CIHR (Neurophysics Training Grant, Universite Laval, McGIll University and University of Ottawa).
 Two students or postdoctoral members of the Organization for Computational Neuroscience can apply to receive funding from the OCNS for participation in the School.
 If you wish to be considered for such an award, please mention it in the application form under Financial Support.

 Accommodation: as soon as possible after notification of acceptance, participants can reserve their accommodation online at reserve@uOttawa.ca or by phoning 1-888-564-4545.